-In the statistical model of a Gaussian distribution,349 the percent of contract values would be equally distributed above and below the arithmetic mean, which is calculated by adding the dollar value of all contracts and dividing the total by the number of contracts in the dataset.
+In the statistical model of a Gaussian distribution,350 the percent of contract values would be equally distributed above and below the arithmetic mean, which is calculated by adding the dollar value of all contracts and dividing the total by the number of contracts in the dataset.
 However, in this dataset, the distribution of the formal contracts revealed that the dollar values were heavily skewed to the right, indicating a significant number of outliers.

 The numeric value that defines the outliers was calculated using percentiles.
 It was determined that any prime contract with a dollar value above the 80th percentile was an outlier and therefore excluded from the utilization and disparity analysis.
-Limiting the formal prime contracts analyzed to those valued at and below the 80th percentile also removes formal prime contracts that require utilization.
+Limiting the formal prime contracts analyzed to those valued at and below the 80th percentile also removes formal prime contracts that require extensive capacity to perform.
+Consequently, considerably less capacity is needed to perform the prime contracts beneath the 80th percentile.
+The formal threshold for each of the three industries is listed in Table 3.3.